USD LIBOR transition: credit-sensitive fallback rates

 More generally, it is too early to know if confidence in data underlying rates like BSBY and AMERIBOR will be sustained over time.
 Initial reaction to BSBY, in particular, appears to be a recognition of its robustness with concerns over the same lack of representativeness that plagued LIBOR.
 Finally, there is the question of what rate is better for borrowers and investors: borrowers may prefer SOFR, which does not contain a credit component and therefore is generally lower and does not spike during periods of economic stress; but lenders may not be willing to extend credit in SOFR during these times of stress.
 Bond investors may or may not be comfortable investing in issuances with any of the above indices, provided they’re able to invest in securities tied to them, which in turn will depend on rating agencies’ support for them.

 Guidance for borrowers

 Because banks have been discouraged from lending or offering hedges indexed to USD LIBOR since the end of 2021, most lenders now issue term sheets for loans indexed to alternative rates.
-To date, SOFR-based indices — primarily using the NY Fed 30-day average but also using other conventions such as Daily Simple SOFR and increasingly Term SOFR — seem to be getting the most traction.
+To date, SOFR-based indices — CME Term SOFR, Daily Simple SOFR, and NY Fed 30-day average SOFR — seem to be getting the most traction.
 BSBY has not yet attained wide adoption; anecdotally, we’ve seen less than a handful of lenders offer to or close BSBY loans/hedges.

-The USD LIBOR fallback environment remains dynamic.
+The post-USD LIBOR environment remains dynamic.
 Please reach out to the Chatham team for the latest developments on credit-sensitive fallbacks and the LIBOR transition more generally.

 Get help with credit-sensitive fallbacks